aitoroses/floxide/docs/index.md

 ## 🧩 Workflow Pattern Examples

-Flowrs supports a wide variety of workflow patterns through its modular crate system.
+Floxide supports a wide variety of workflow patterns through its modular crate system.
 Each pattern is designed to solve specific workflow challenges:

 ### 🔄 Simple Chain (Linear Workflow)